 Can I Refinance My Car With the Same Lender?

-Whether you can refinance a car loan with the same lender will depend on your lender.
+You can refinance a car loan with the same bank, but it’s going to depend on your lender.
+Some lenders – like PenFed Credit Union – do not refinance their own auto loans, while many others do.
 Your bank may have mileage restrictions or require you to make a certain number of payments before you can refinance.
-Some lenders, like PenFed Credit Union, do not refinance their own auto loans.

 The best way to learn whether you can refinance your car with your current lender is to check out their website or give them a call.

-While your original auto lender may be able to offer the best terms on an auto loan refinance, you may find a better deal elsewhere.
+Your original auto lender may be able to offer the best terms on an auto loan refinance, but it’s also possible that you’ll find a better deal elsewhere.
 Before you shop around, read our tips for avoiding common car refinancing mistakes.

 When you refinance a car, you exchange your current car loan for a new loan with different terms, rates and monthly payment amounts.
-Ideally, your new loan will benefit you financially by offering one or more of the following:
+Usually, people seeking an auto loan refinance are interested in one or more of the following:

 We recommend following these steps to get the best rates when you refinance your car: